-The 30 largest airports and airlines in the United StatesFor the 30 biggest airports in the United States we provided further information.
-Alone at John F Kennedy International Airport operate 74 airlines to and from 162 destinations.
+The 30 largest airports and airlines in the United StatesFurther information is provided on the 30 biggest airports in the United States.
+At John F Kennedy International Airport alone, 74 airlines operate and serve flights to and from 162 destinations.

 Out of the 80 airlines of the country we have listed biggest 30.
 American Airlines is leading here with a total of 432 flight destinations.